 9.4.3.3 Requirements when DRX is used

-When DRX is in use and ,, the UE shall be able to identify a new detectable E-UTRAN TDD cell within TIdentify, E-UTRAN TDD specified in Table 9.4.3.3-1.
+When DRX is in use and an appropriate measurement gap pattern is configured, or when the UE is capable of concurrent measurement gap patterns and concurrent measurement gap patterns are configured ,or an appropriate pre-MG is scheduled and activated, the UE shall be able to identify a new detectable E-UTRAN TDD cell within TIdentify, E-UTRAN TDD specified in Table 9.4.3.3-1.
 When highSpeedMeasFlag-r16 is configured and UE supports the enhanced inter-RAT E-UTRAN measurement requirements, the UE shall be able to identify a new detectable E-UTRAN TDD cell within TIdentify, E-UTRAN TDD specified in Table 9.4.3.3-2.

+[Kgap_EUTRA: it is the scaling factor for an E-UTRAN frequency layer to be measured within the associated MGP.
+Kgap_EUTRA = TBD for UE configured with concurrent measurement gaps, and Kgap_EUTRA =1 otherwise.]

 Table 9.4.3.3-1: Requirement to identify a newly detectable E-UTRAN TDD cell